 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship, age, disability or protected veteran status.

-Demonstrated ability to work with students and colleagues from diverse backgrounds.
+Demonstrated ability to work closely with Academic Advisors and a diverse student population, faculty, and potential employers.

 Required Application Materials